vgough/go-fuse-c/README.md

 ## Bridge functions and filesystem handles

 The C bridge functions handle the initial FUSE operation callbacks.
 They call through to static Go functions which are exported in the bridge code.
 These static functions lookup the filesystem from the provided filesystem handle and pass control to the filesystem implementation.

 Integer filesystem handles are used instead of pointers as it is bad form to hold pointers to Go structures in C.

 ## Testing

 Bridge methods are normally called from FUSE.
 However the bridge methods are also available in Go for testing purposes.
 Since types such as `fuse_req` are opaque, the FUSE reply methods cannot be called during tests.
-Function pointers are provided for all FUSE reply operations, which point to the real FUSE reply operations after the filesystem `init` method is called.
-When running unit tests, the functions point to an implementation which captures the response for validation.
+An internal function `enable_bridge_test_mode` is used to switch to using test reply methods so that the C / Go interfaces can be tested without running FUSE code.

 Run `go test -v ./...` to execute tests.